Anatomiclab/GastroFLOW/README.md

 requireTile_.csv: A .csv file containing the WSIs predicted as negative (non-CA) by the GCNet model.

+After generating the predicted results, it
+To assess percentage of skipped non-carcinoam cases using different machine learning models, `(Machine Learning Algorithm).csv: A .csv` can generate triage list using Microscoft Excel by sorting predicted label (CA and non-CA), and predicted malignancy prediction score.

-After generating the predicted results, please refer to the "Post Processing" section to generate the triage list based on the results.
+please refer to the "Post-Processing" section to evaluate model performance.

 ## External Validation of GCNet and GastroFLOW